mariangelaev/project-be-order-management/README.md

 3. Add cache when order-search asks for product description to product-catalog
 4. Use JsonDelerializer instead of object mapper when deserializing the event in product-catalog
 5. Add common interfaces (that don't change frequently, like BaseCommand) in a library

+## Issues to solve
+1. Sometimes no partition is assigned to the group id ORDERCREATIONUPDATE_ENGINE_GROUP_ID in order-search